bogdankolomiyets/memory-remix/INTEGRATION.md

 ## Overview

-Memory Remix is a React-based audio recording and mixing widget that allows users to:
+Memory Remix is an audio recording and mixing widget that allows users to:
 - Upload audio tracks (MP3/WAV)
 - Record voice over the track
 - Add drum beats (kick, snare, hi-hat) with metronome